 Top Polymers by Trade:

 Export of plastic products from India increased by 17.1% to US$ 8.85 billion in 2017-2018 as compared to US$ 7.56 billion in 2016-17.
 Exports of plastic raw materials stood at US$ 3.24 billion in 2017-18.
 During 2017-18, major importers of Indian plastic products were US (US$ 1.11 billion), China (US$ 728.31 million), UAE (US$ 440.81 million), Italy (US$ 403.94 million), Germany (US$ 367.02 million), Turkey (US$ 334.18 million), UK (US$ 318.25 million), Bangladesh (US$ 257.14 million) and Nepal (US$ 205.82 million).

-In recent years, the polymer industry is witnessing a very rapid growth.
+In recent years, the polymer industry is witnessing very rapid growth.
 Due to the importance of the field in our daily lives, the requirement for Polymer Engineers is rising at a very fast pace.
-Polymer Engineers with enhanced knowledge is finding good positions in the industries viz.
-Petroleum Industry, Oil Industry, Polymer Industry, Rubber Industry etc.
+Polymer Engineers with enhanced knowledge are finding good positions in the industries viz.
+Petroleum Industry, Oil Industry, Polymer Industry, Rubber Industry, etc.

 Efficient handling of manufacturing products & the manufacturing of tools which can be used for the management or disposal of waste is some of the reasons for which this Industry is gaining importance day by day.
 So it can be observed that the Industry is performing well and it will take a few more years when everybody will make a career of their choice.
 Indian market is contributing its best to make this Industry a success and encouraging people to come forward and begin their career with it.

 Polymer Engineering Jobs in the Public Sector